"*" indicates required fields

 Although a sad topic, for many people who lose their partners, the idea of ongoing mortgage payments can be both daunting and confusing.
 In short, the deceased’s monthly mortgage payments still need to be covered.
-As each mortgage and property is different for every family, the plan of action varies from case to case.
-What must be remembered is that lenders are human too and will often put a hold on repayments during the time of mourning, allowing people to get affairs in order at their own pace.
+As each mortgage and property is different for every family member, the plan of action varies from case to case.
+What must be remembered is that lenders are human too and will often put a hold on repaying your mortgage debt during the time of mourning, allowing people to get affairs in order at their own pace.
+Find out what happens to a mortgage when someone dies below.

 Although it can seem heartless, mortgage lenders have the right to demand the full outstanding mortgage to be paid if the account holder has passed away.
 Whilst many will be empathetic towards the sad situation, requesting the payment of the balance is legal.
 If this cannot be met by the estate (the deceased’s assets) the lender can suggest that the property is sold in order to repay the debt owed to them.